rjsanborn/Latin101/reading1.md

 (9) What is the antecedent of eam? **The antecedent of eam is Hesiones ✅

 **Translation:** Antaeus, son of the earth, was killed in Libya by Hercules.
-The latter (Antaeus) was killing the guests; He killed them while struggling.
-Cygnus, son of Mars, kills with arms raised❌.
-Mars comes to kill his son with arms near❌, but Jupiter sends lightning in between them.
-Hesione put the whale❌ next to Troy.
+The latter (Antaeus) was killing the guests; He killed them while wrestling.
+Cygnus, son of Mars, killed with arms raised❌.
+Mars comes to kill his son with arms near❌, but Jupiter sent lightning in between them.
+Hesione put a whale❌ next to Troy.
 It struck him down; **Laomedon, father of Hesiones, does not return because of her (Hesiones), an arrow killed him.** ❌

+Translation Corrections:

+**Cygnus, son of Mars, was killed (by Hercules) with a weapon.
+Mars came and fought with him (Hercules) on account of his son, but Jupiter sent lightning in between them.**

+**Hesione was put next to a whale in Troy.
+Hercules killed the whale.
+Hercules killed Laomedon, father of Hesiones, with arrows.**